flarum/docs/docs/extend/backend-events.md

 }
 ```

 As shown above, a listener class can be used instead of a callback.
 This allows you to [inject dependencies](https://laravel.com/docs/6.x/container) into your listener class via constructor parameters.
-In this example we resolve a translator instance.
+In this example we resolve a translator instance, but we can inject anything we want/need.

 ## Dispatching Events